Rhode Island Personal Injury Attorney

 If any motorized vehicle is driven without reasonable care and someone is injured as a result, the injured party is entitled to “full, fair and adequate” compensation for the harms and losses caused.

 How does this usually happen?
 Not without a lot of hard work by an attorney who knows the law and the process.
 You can’t rely on your insurance company.
 An insurance company works to minimize the cost of each claim.
 As a result, getting fair and reasonable compensation for injuries and losses requires a law firm who knows how to assert and protect and interests of the unfortunate victim.
 Ultimately, an insurance company will pay a claim depending on what they believe to be their likely financial exposure for the incident, and nothing more.
-However, a properly designed claim brought forward by the Almagno Law Firm has more value.
+However, a properly designed claim brought forward by the Almagno Law, INC. Firm has more value.
 Most personal injury cases settle without trial, but it is the threat of taking it to court that makes an insurance company eager to settle properly.

 Injuries from Properties or Premises